k4sh4n1/research/README.md

 ## Timeseries

-The FX data are essentially timeseries.
+The financial market data are essentially timeseries.
 Just like the seismic waves or structural responses.
-An effective FX trading algorithm should correctly forecast timeseries, at least most of the time.
-Forecasting FX timeseries would be beneficial for predicting seismic waves and structural responses over time.
+An effective trading algorithm should correctly forecast timeseries, at least most of the time.
+Forecasting timeseries would be beneficial for predicting seismic waves and structural responses over time.

 This research can be defined in two stages.
-The first stage would be related to FX timeseries and the second stage would be related to seismic and structural timeseries.
+The first stage would be related to financial market timeseries and the second stage would be related to seismic and structural timeseries.

 ## Competition